VardhanB21/Buck-Boost-converter/README.md

 ## Conclusion

 The Buck Boost Converter successfully meets the specified input and output voltage ranges, switching frequency, and output current.
 The waveforms observed in both CCM and DCM confirm the expected behavior of the converter under different load conditions.

-## References

-Include any references or textbooks that were used for the project design and implementation.

 ## Contact Information